liferay/liferay-docs/develop/tutorials/articles/120-customizing/01-overriding-jsps/01-jsp-overrides-using-dynamic-includes.markdown

 $$$

-We'll demonstrate how dynamic includes work using the Blogs entries.
-For reference, you can download the [example module](https://dev.liferay.com/documents/10184/656312/example-dynamic-include-blogs-master.zip).
+Blogs entries contain a good example of how dynamic includes work.
+For reference, you can download the
+[example module](https://dev.liferay.com/documents/10184/656312/example-dynamic-include-blogs-master.zip).

 1. Find the `liferay-util:dynamic-include` tag you want to replace in the